micmejia/bible-dump/NKJV/Romans/Rom 13.md

 The night is far spent, the day is at hand.
 Therefore let us cast off the works of darkness, and let us put on the armor of light.

 ###### 13
-Let us walk [^c]properly, as in the day, not in revelry and drunkenness, not in lewdness and lust, not in strife and envy.
+Let us walk properly, as in the day, not in revelry and drunkenness, not in lewdness and lust, not in strife and envy.

 ###### 14
 But put on the Lord Jesus Christ, and make no provision for the flesh, to _fulfill its_ lusts.